niclasmattsson/GlobalEnergyGIS/README.md

 # GlobalEnergyGIS.jl

-Generates input data for energy models on renewable energy in arbitrary world regions using public datasets.
-Written in Julia 1.x.
+Automatic generation of renewable energy input data for energy models in arbitrary world regions using public datasets.
+Written in Julia.

 ## Installation